-Windows 10 introduces some specific driver signing changes.
-Now, all new kernel mode drivers must be digitally signed by and submitted to the Windows Hardware Developer Center Dashboard portal.
+Windows 11/10 introduces some specific driver signing changes.
+All new kernel mode drivers must be digitally signed by and submitted to the Windows Hardware Developer Center Dashboard portal.

 Driver Signing Changes in Windows 11/10

-Starting with new installations of Windows 10, version 1607, the previously defined driver signing rules will be enforced by the Operating System, and Windows 10, version 1607 will not load any new kernel mode drivers which are not signed by the Dev Portal.
-OS signing enforcement is only for new OS installations; systems upgraded from an earlier OS to Windows 10, version 1607 will not be affected by this change.
+Starting with new installations of Windows 10 the previously defined driver signing rules will be enforced by the Operating System, and Windows will not load any new kernel mode drivers which are not signed by the Dev Portal.
+OS signing enforcement is only for new OS installations; systems upgraded from an earlier OS to Windows 10 will not be affected by this change.

-The latest version of Windows 10 will load only Kernel mode drivers signed digitally by the Dev Portal.
+The latest versions of Windows 11/10 will load only Kernel mode drivers signed digitally by the Dev Portal.
 However, the changes will affect only the new installations of the operating system with Secure Boot on.
 The non-upgraded fresh installations would require drivers signed by Microsoft.

-Please note, that you will not need to re-sign the existing drivers on your Windows 10 PC, to get them to work on your upgraded version 1607 of Windows 10.
-The drivers which are issued before July 29, 2016, and are signed by some valid signing certificate will continue to work on the Windows 10, version 1607.
+Please note that you will not need to re-sign the existing drivers on your Windows PC, to get them to work on your upgraded version of Windows The drivers which are issued before July 29, 2016, and are signed by some valid signing certificate will continue to work on the Windows 10, version 1607.

 The new signing policy, however, includes many exceptions, and the major ones are: